Turbo Takeaways

 How much you’ll need to pay for a mortgage loan will depend on whether you have an adjustable or fixed loan, interest rates, and loan terms.
 With a fixed interest rate, your mortgage payments will remain the same throughout the term.

-With an adjustable-rate mortgage, the interest rates may increase or decrease based on the direction and level of overall interest rates, impacting your payments as your interest rate adjusts accordingly once a year.
+With an adjustable-rate mortgage (ARM), the interest rate isn't fixed and can change over time.
+It may increase or decrease based on overall interest rate trends, impacting your payments as it adjusts each year.

 ProductInterest Rate